-The old lens and machine have been handed over to the Royal Scottish Museum for public exhibition.
+The old lens and machine were handed over to the Royal Scottish Museum for public exhibition.

 The Lighthouse is now fitted with an Electric Dynamic Logic Alarm and in the event of failure it automatically telephones the office and reports the fault.

-The light source is catoptric sealed beam lamps, similar to car head lights with the lamp arrays mounted on a gearless pedestal.
+Until 2019, the light source was a catoptric sealed beam lamps, similar to car head lights with the lamp arrays mounted on a gearless pedestal.